Our people

 Crystal Arnold

 Crystal is a Gundungurra woman from South-Eastern New South Wales.
-She is an Associate Lecturer in the School of Geography and Sustainable Communities.
+She is an Associate Lecturer in the Faculty of teh Arts, Social Sciences and Humanities.
 Crystal is currently undertaking research for her Doctor of Philosophy that examines Aboriginal people’s developing and ongoing relationship with weeds along the Shoalhaven River, aiming to examine these relationships with respect to Yuin ontologies of oneness, whereby weeds and Country are acknowledged and respected as knowledge holders.
 Crystal is passionate about bringing a voice for nonhumans on Country, such as plants, into academia and Western systems.

 Crystal's scholars profile